sumberg/kex_japan_2018/report/report.md

 ## Evaluation criteria

-In order to gain an idea of how well the NESizer2 functions as a method of hardware wrapping, and to have some additional guidance in identifying the relevant variables that needed to be controlled in experiments, we established a few points that we wanted to test and evaluate;
+In order to gain an idea of how well the NESizer2 functions as a method of hardware wrapping, and to have some additional guidance in identifying the relevant variables that needed to be tested in experiments, we established a few points that we wanted to test and evaluate;

-TODO vore ju najs om man kunde hitta någon referens på att det här är rimliga kriterier att testa för.

 **Performance in speed:** We need to know if the wrapping method was significantly slower than the component(s) being wrapped.
 Since the wrapping would allow the component to be used only at crucial times, and allow a larger portion of programs to be run on a more modern machine, we were mainly focusing on short and simple programs that would for instance utilize memory mapped functionality of the legacy hardware.